kubedb/website/content/docs/v2026.6.19/guides/README.md

 Guides to show you how to perform tasks with KubeDB:
 - [Cassandra](/docs/v2026.6.19/guides/cassandra/README).
 Shows how to manage Cassandra using KubeDB.
 - [ClickHouse](/docs/v2026.6.19/guides/clickhouse/README).
 Shows how to manage ClickHouse using KubeDB.
+- [DocumentDB](/docs/v2026.6.19/guides/documentdb/README).
+Shows how to manage DocumentDB using KubeDB.
 - [Druid](/docs/v2026.6.19/guides/druid/README).
 Shows how to manage Druid using KubeDB.
 - [Elasticsearch](/docs/v2026.6.19/guides/elasticsearch/README).
 Shows how to manage Elasticsearch & OpenSearch using KubeDB.
 - [Hazelcast](/docs/v2026.6.19/guides/hazelcast/README).
 Shows how to manage Hazelcast using KubeDB.